Skip to content

 What went wrong?

-If you want to be really comfortable when it comes to subsidies, you have to go to Scandinavia.
+Those who want to be really comfortable when it comes to subsidies should go to Scandinavia.
 According to European statistics, the Norwegian government spends 437 euros per capita on culture, and Denmark is not far below with 352 euros.

 If you really want to enjoy royalty, you have to become a resident of Liechtenstein.
 The Prince there spends 588 euros per inhabitant on culture.